andrei-zgirvaci/Stream-SSJ/README.md

 # Stream-SSJ

 This is a web-application written in JavaScript, it monitors your joystick and shows it's movement in a graphical form.
-Now it supports joystick thrusters, pedals and rotary.
+Now it supports joystick throttles, pedals and rotary.

 WRITTEN BY: Andrei Zgirvaci